Bring Your Parents to Canada

 Family size: 3

-To qualify under the minimum necessary income requirement, you must meet the above amounts for each of the 3 years.
+To qualify under the minimum necessary income requirement, you must meet the above amounts for each of the 3 years based on your family size.
 This can be done by ensuring your notice of assessments show enough funds.
 You must also maintain the income requirement after your application is submitted, and until your parents or grandparents obtain their permanent resident status.

 HOW DO I BRING MY PARENTS OR GRANDPARENTS?

 If you wish to qualify as a sponsor and bring your parents or grandparents to Canada, you must complete an online form from the government’s website to express your interest in applying.
 The form usually becomes available online in the beginning months of the year.
 Updates on when this will precisely happen, and how much invitations they will be sending out, are provided on the government’s website, Twitter and Facebook pages.
-The form submissions will be reviewed on a first-come, first-served basis – this results in a race against everybody else who is also submitting the form at the same.
+For 2020, the form will be available from October 13th to November 3rd.
 It’s important to have all your information ready to avoid delays.
-Once the quota is met, the government will invite individuals to complete and submit their application.
+Once the quota is met, the government will randomly invite individuals to complete and submit their application.
 You will have 60 days to submit all required documents.
 If the government does not receive enough applications, additional invitations may be given out later throughout the year.

 If you met the requirements but were not so lucky during the government’s random draw, the Super Visa program is still another option to reunite with your parents or grandparents.